 Many are hailing this period as the death of the traditional work week (Monday to Friday, 9-5, with city commute), as employers and employees discover the benefits and challenges of flexible solutions and roles.

-We’ve identified some major ways employee needs and work styles are set to evolve as the world begins to look beyond COVID-19
+We’ve identified some major ways employee needs and work styles have evolved as the world looks beyond COVID-19.

 Working From Home Normalised

 The push towards work flexibility was already well underway, with the rise of freelancing and coworking as well as flexible arrangements helping to create a more equal society where parenting and external responsibilities are concerned.